 ‘Oden’ is a Japanese hot pot dish of several ingredients simmered in the seasoned dashi stock.
 The essential ingredients are Fishcakes such as Chikuwa and Fish Balls.
 I always add Daikon, Potato, Boiled Eggs, Konnyaku (Konjac) and Beef Tendon skewers.
 Beef Tendon is hard to find where I live, I often use Ossobuco (Veal Shanks) meat.
-‘Oden’ is a winter dish and it is perfect for dinner on a cold day like today.
+‘Oden’ is a perfect dish for dinner on a cold winter day.

 4 to 5 Servings